AgrDataSci/fennoscandia-cwr/data/gadm/README.md

 # Protected areas

-World Database on Protected Areas downloaded from https://www.protectedplanet.net/

-The shapefile was clipped in ArcGIS using the file `gadm/europe/europe.shp` as baseline
+World Database on Protected Areas downloaded from <https://www.protectedplanet.net/>.
+The shapefile was clipped in R using the file `gadm/europe/europe.shp` as baseline.
+However the files are too large and were not uploaded to GitHub.

 Citation:
 >UNEP-WCMC (2020), The World Database on Protected Areas (WDPA) statistics.
 Cambridge, UK: UNEP- WCMC.
 Accessed on: [05/07/2020].